icopy-site/awesome/docs/awesome/awesome-powershell.md

 ## Themes

-- [Oh-My-Posh](https://github.com/janikvonrotz/awesome-powershell/blob/master/https://github.com/JanJoris/oh-my-posh) - Tons of beautiful theme that can be enabled by one single command (https://github.com/janikvonrotz/awesome-powershell/blob/master/includes many awesome powerline theme).
+- [Oh-My-Posh](https://github.com/JanJoris/oh-my-posh) - Tons of beautiful theme that can be enabled by one single command (includes many awesome powerline theme).
 - [Powerline](https://github.com/Jaykul/PowerLine) - PowerShell Classes for richer output and prompts.

 ## Videos